-The 2016 Summit provided several means of establishing and maintaining effective communications between stakeholders.
+The 2017 Summit provided several means of establishing and maintaining effective communications between stakeholders.
 In addition to the opportunity for individuals to network with other stakeholders, the project hosted a stakeholder roundtable on enforcement and dispute resolution to identify areas of deficiency and solutions to existing problems.
-Additionally, a presentation was made on the Missouri One Call Standards, including how to comply with the law for excavators and utilities and the tools and resources offered through Missouri One Call.
+Additionally, a Mock Trail presentation demonstrated what happens when excavators and utilities wind up in civil court due to utility damage.